inscopix/inscopix-cnmfe/README.md

 The CNMF algorithm was originally developed for two-photon data by [Pnevmatikakis, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4881387/).
 The two-photon algorithm was modified with enhanced background subtraction routines to work in the one-photon setting by [Zhou, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5871355/).
 The first version of CNMFe, originally developed in MATLAB as [CNMF_E](https://github.com/zhoupc/CNMF_E), was ported to Python in the [CaImAn](https://github.com/flatironinstitute/CaImAn) package, described in [Giovannucci, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342523/).
 The Inscopix Data Products and Analytics team then reimplemented the constrained non-negative matrix factorization approach in C++ (Inscopix-CNMFe) to offer in the Inscopix Data Processing Software GUI as well as its Python and MATLAB APIs.
-Here we've packaged Inscopix-CNMFe into a standalone open source software for use by the entire neuroscience community.
+Here we've packaged Inscopix-CNMFe into a standalone open source software for anyone to use.

 ## Installation & Usage